dantan0/ADT/README.md

 # algorithm_data-structures

-Those are my ongoing lab projects from my algorithm and data structure course at UWaterloo.
+Ongoing labs from my algorithm and data structure course at UWaterloo.
 All codes are programmed in C++.

 lab 0 involves creating a simple music playlist program.